jameslancaster/AI-Assisted-Code-Review/README.md

 - **Simple Installation:** Get started quickly with a one-click installation from the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/items?itemName=JithinJojiAnchanattu.ai-assisted-code-review).
 - **Intelligent Insights:** Harness advanced natural language processing to receive meaningful feedback on your pull requests.
 - **Accelerated Review Cycles:** Save time by letting AI handle routine reviews, so your team can focus on what truly matters.
-- **Customizable Settings:** Adapt the extension to your needs by configuring the AI model, file exclusions, and additional review prompts.
+- **Customizable Settings:** Adapt the extension to your needs by configuring the AI model, file exclusions, additional review prompts, and even the OpenAI API URL.

 ## AI-Assisted Code Review - Flow Diagram
 ![image](https://github.com/user-attachments/assets/52f6a1b3-c1f3-4496-bb1f-857393d261ab)